 Participants are taken care of by the CJFCB team and/or our professional animators contracted specifically for activities and events.
 In order to supervise participants, there is always a responsible adult.
 A criminal record is always done by the CJFCB to ensure safety for all.

 Transportation is usually included in the participation fee.
 We always try to give access to all our activities/events, regardless of the participant’s geographical origin.
 However, for budgetary reasons, we may ask for an additional financial contribution from participants living in a remote city.
-Depending on where you come from, the participant may travel alone or with a responsible adult.
-If the participant has to travel alone, the parents will be contacted by the CJFCB to organize his/her trip.
+Depending on where you come from, the participant may travel alone with a chaperone.
+If the participant must travel alone, the parents will be contacted by the CJFCB to organize their trip.

-Throughout the activities/events, youth receive balanced meals in addition to snacks.
+Throughout our activities/events, youth receive balanced meals and snacks.
 We ask on the registration form if the candidate has allergies/dietary restrictions and their severities.
 We strive to respect them as much as possible when the setting allows it.

-If your child has particular diseases/health problems that we should know, please contact the CJFCB to ensure that we have all the information about him/her for the event/activity.
+If your child has a particular health problem that we should know about, please contact the CJFCB to ensure that we have all the information about him/her for the event/activity.

-Depending on the events/activities, youth stay in a hotel or in schools.
+Depending on the event, youth stay in a hotel or school.
 If participants sleep in schools, a list of materials to bring will be sent (example: inflatable mattress, sleeping bag …).
 We ensure that your children have at least 7 hours of sleep per night.

 The dormitories/rooms are separated between girls and boys.
 If your child does not feel comfortable in one or the other, do not hesitate to contact us to discuss possible solutions.